jmparsons/play-lessc/README.md

     npm install less

 # Installation

-Add the resolver and sbt plugin to your `project/plugins.sbt` file:
+Add the sbt plugin to your `project/plugins.sbt` file:

-    resolvers += "JMParsons Releases" at "http://jmparsons.github.io/releases/"

-    addSbtPlugin("com.jmparsons" % "play-lessc" % "0.1.1")
+    addSbtPlugin("com.jmparsons" % "play-lessc" % "0.1.2")

-For Play 2.1, use version 0.1.0.

 # Usage
-Import the plugin file into your build file to override settings:

-    import com.jmparsons.plugin.LesscPlugin._

 Set the default `lessEntryPoints` to `Nil` and put in your custom ones into lesscEntryPoints: